ActivitySim/activitysim/docs/gettingstarted.rst

     * persons - Synthetic population person records
     * households - Synthetic population household records

-* skims_file: nonmotskm.omx - an OMX matrix file containing the MTC TM1 skim matrices for a subset of zones.
+* skims_file: skims.omx - an OMX matrix file containing the MTC TM1 skim matrices for a subset of zones.

 Both of these files can be downloaded from the `SF 25 zone example` example data folder on MTC's `box account <https://mtcdrive.app.box.com/v/activitysim>`__.
 Both files can